 - Shake well to mix and use as needed.

 Is there an essential oil that smells like clean laundry?

 While there is no essential oil that will perfectly capture the scent of clean laundry, floral oils like lavender are usually a popular choice.
 You can also try adding a fresh linen fragrance oil to your clothes instead.

 Can I use essential oils for body odour?

 Yes!
 When diluted with a carrier oil, essential oils work great as natural deodorant substitutes.
-Learn more about the best essential oils to use instead of deodorant.

 Fighting odours with essential oils is the perfect way to keep your home naturally smelling great.
 Feel free to swap any oils on our list with your favourites, and remember to always exercise caution around pets or young children.